 The following example explains how redemptions affect the guarantees under a 75/75 guarantee, 75/100 guarantee or 100/100 guarantee policy.
 It only applies to maturity and death benefit guarantee amounts when the policyowner has not paid any premiums to the policy on or after age 80 and has not selected a reset option under a 75/100 guarantee or 100/100 guarantee policy.
-For premiums paid on or after age 80, the death benefit guarantee amount percentage will change, see the Death benefit guarantee sections under 75/100 guarantee policy and 100/100 guarantee policy.
+For premiums paid on or after age 80, the death benefit guarantee amount percentage will change, see the Death benefit guarantee sections under 75/100 guarantee policy.

-A 55 year old individual establishes a 75/100 guarantee policy on June 15, 2021 and has allocated a total of \$5,000 in premiums to two segregated funds but does not include a premium being applied to the annuity set-up fund.
-If a premium is applied to the annuity set-up fund a similar calculation would occur for that fund.
+A 55 year old individual establishes a 75/100 guarantee policy on June 15, 2025 and has allocated a total of \$5,000 in premiums to two segregated funds.